2019 NBA Finals: Incident between Raptors president and law enforcement

 Moments after the game's conclusion, Raptors executive Masai Ujiri was barred by an Alameda County Sheriff deputy from walking onto the floor for the team's trophy presentation, leading to an altercation between the two men.

 Body camera footage eventually released to the public revealed that Dep.
 Alan Strickland had shoved Ujiri twice in the chest after the executive had tried to access the court, prompting Ujiri to shove him back.
-The two men appeared to stare each other down for several seconds before Lowry arrived, embracing Ujiri and escorting him onto the floor for the celebration.
+The two men appeared to stare each other down for several seconds before the Raptors' Kyle Lowry arrived, embracing Ujiri and escorting him onto the floor for the celebration.

 While the footage does not display Ujiri wearing the credentials that would have allowed him to walk onto the floor, he is heard identifying himself as "president of the Raptors" while holding up the credentials he did have.

 Following the incident, Sheriff Greg Ahearn said he would recommend battery charges against Ujiri.
 However, after privately meeting with Ujiri and his lawyers, representatives from the county District Attorney's office announced there would be no criminal charges filed against him.

 Strickland separately sued Ujiri for $75,000, claiming to have suffered a concussion during the altercation.
 Ujiri countersued, and the two men later dropped their filings.